-7.1 The following general procedure applies to the fluorescent penetrant examination water-washable method (see Fig. 1).
+7.1 The following general procedures applies to the waterwashable, visible penetrant examination method (see Fig. 1).

-7.1.1 Temperature Limits-The temperature of the penetrant materials and the surface of the part to be processed should be between 40° and 125°F (4° and 52°C).
-Where it is not practical to comply with these temperature limitations, qualify the procedure at the temperature of intended use as described in 9.2.
+7.1.1 Temperature Limits-The temperature of the penetrant materials and the surface of the part to be processed should be from 40 to 125°F (4 to 52°C).
+When it is not practical to comply with these temperature limitations, the procedure must be qualified at the temperature of intended use as described in 9.2.

-7.1.2 Surface Conditioning Prior to Penetrant Inspection- Satisfactory results can usually be obtained on surfaces in the as-welded, as-rolled, as-cast, or as-forged conditions or for ceramics in the densified condition.
-The more sensitive penetrants are generally less easily rinsed away and are therefore less suitable for rougher surfaces.
-When only loose surface residuals are present, these may be removed by wiping the surface with clean lint-free cloths.
-However, precleaning of metals to remove processing residuals such as oil, graphite, scale, insulating materials, coatings, and so forth, should be done using cleaning solvents, vapor degreasing or chemical removing processes.
-Surface conditioning by grinding, machining, polishing or etching shall follow shot, sand, grit and vapor blasting to remove the peened skin and when penetrant entrapment in surface irregularities might mask the indications of unacceptable discontinuities or otherwise interfere with the effectiveness of the examination.
-For metals, unless otherwise specified, etching shall be performed when evidence exists that previous cleaning, surface treatments or service usage have produced a surface condition that degrades the effectiveness of the examination.
-(See Annex on Mechanical Cleaning and Surface Conditioning and Annex on Acid Etching in Test Method E165 for general precautions relative to surface preparation.)
+7.1.2 Surface Conditioning Prior to Penetrant Examination-Satisfactory results can usually be obtained on surfaces in the as-welded, as-rolled, as-cast, or as-forged conditions (or for ceramics in the densified condition).
+When only loose surface residuals are present, these may be removed by wiping with a clean lint-free cloth.
+However, pre-cleaning of metals to remove processing residuals such as oil, graphite, scale, insulating materials, coatings, etc. should be done using cleaning solvents, vapor degreasing, or chemical removing processes.
+Surface conditioning by grinding, machining, polishing, or etching shall follow shot, sand, grit, and vapor blasting to remove the peened skin, and when penetrant entrapment in surface irregularities might mask the indications of unacceptable discontinuities or otherwise interfere with the effectiveness of the examination.
+For metals unless otherwise specified, perform etching when evidence exists that previous cleaning, surface treatments, or service usage have produced a surface condition that degrades the effectiveness of penetrant examination.
+(See Annex A1.1.1.8 in Practice E165/E165M for precautions).

-Note 3-When agreed between purchaser and supplier, grit blasting without subsequent etching may be an acceptable cleaning method.
+Note 2-When agreed between purchaser and supplier, grit blasting without subsequent etching may be an acceptable cleaning method.
 (Warning-Sand or shot blasting may possibly close indications and extreme care should be used with grinding and machining operations.)

-Note 4-For structural or electronic ceramics, surface preparation by grinding, sand blasting and etching for penetrant examination is not recommended because of the potential for damage.
+Note 3-For structural or electronic ceramics, surface preparation by grinding, sand blasting and etching for penetrant examination is not recommended because of the potential for damage.